Andrew Carnegie: Early life

-Andrew Carnegie was born to Margaret (Morrison) Carnegie and William Carnegie in Dunfermline, Scotland, in a typical weaver's cottage with only one main room.
+Andrew Carnegie was born to William Carnegie and Margaret (Morrison) Carnegie in Dunfermline, Scotland, in a typical weaver's cottage with only one main room.
 It consisted of half the ground floor, which was shared with the neighboring weaver's family.
 The main room served as a living room, dining room and bedroom.
 He was named after his paternal grandfather.
 William Carnegie had a successful weaving business and owned multiple looms.

 In 1836, the family moved to a larger house in Edgar Street (opposite Reid's Park), following the demand for more heavy damask, from which his father benefited.
 Carnegie was educated at the Free School in Dunfermline, a gift to the town from philanthropist Adam Rolland of Gask.

 Carnegie's maternal uncle, Scottish political leader George Lauder Sr., deeply influenced him as a boy by introducing him to Robert Burns' writings and historical Scottish heroes such as Robert the Bruce, William Wallace, and Rob Roy.
 Lauder's son, also named George Lauder, grew up with Carnegie and later became his business partner in the United States.

 When Carnegie was 12, his father had fallen on tough times as a handloom weaver.
 Making matters worse, the country was in starvation.
 His mother helped support the family by assisting her brother and by selling potted meats at her "sweetie shop", becoming the primary breadwinner.
-Struggling to make ends meet, the Carnegies decided to borrow money from George Lauder, Sr. and move to the United States in 1848 for the prospect of a better life.
+Struggling to make ends meet, the Carnegies borrowed money from George Lauder, Sr. and moved to the United States in 1848 for the prospect of a better life.
 They headed to Allegheny, Pennsylvania, where they heard there was a demand for workers.
 Carnegie's emigration to America was his second journey outside Dunfermline.
 The first was a family outing to Edinburgh to see Queen Victoria.